Blepharospasm treatment in London

 Diagnosis of Meige syndrome can be challenging, as it can present similarly to simple eyelid twitches or hemifacial spasms.
 An oculoplastic ophthalmologist or neurologist can confirm the diagnosis after a consultation.
 Electrodiagnostic tests may also be used to verify the presence of the condition.

 Does blepharospasm go away?

-No successful cure for blepharospasm is available at the present time.
-Botox or botulinum toxin injections into the eyelid muscles are a treatment for benign essential blepharospasm (primary blepharospasm) with good results.
-Oral medications are not as effective and have a variable effect.
-They tend to help in a small minority of cases.
-A surgical procedure to remove the nerves and muscles in the eyelids is called a myectomy is a rarely used.
-This treatment option and can improve symptoms in 70 percent of severe cases of muscle spasm.
+At present, there is no known cure for blepharospasm.
+Botox or botulinum toxin injections into the muscles of the eyelids are a common treatment for benign essential blepharospasm (primary blepharospasm) and are generally effective.
+Oral medications may help in some cases, but their effectiveness is variable.
+However, a surgical procedure called a myectomy, in which the nerves and muscles of the eyelids are removed, is rarely used and has been found to improve symptoms in 70% of severe cases of muscle spasm.

 How do you develop this?

 Blepharospasm is an abnormal movement disorder caused by dysfunction in the part of the brain that controls the muscles.
 It is thought to be an inherited condition and not contagious or caused by an infection.
 While no specific genes have been identified as being related to this disorder, it is believed that genetic factors may be involved.

 Medication-induced spasms are a subtype of blepharospasm.
 This can be caused by certain medications such as antihistamines, calcium channel blockers, serotonin reuptake inhibitors, dopaminergic agents, neuroleptic drugs, and noradrenaline.
 To make sure that any medications you are taking are not contributing to your involuntary movements, it is important to discuss your medication history with your doctor.
 Your doctor will also assess your eyes and may conduct a neurological examination.
 Doing so can help to ensure that you are not taking any medications that can be contributing to your symptoms.